BelaPlatform/bela_newBlog/docs/_posts/2017-10-15-bela-and-supercollider-live-coding-sensors.markdown

 If your Bela board is up-to-date then SuperCollider will already be installed, however you will want to make sure you are running the [latest release](https://github.com/giuliomoro/supercollider/releases) which is being updated regularly.
 To get started with SuperCollider on Bela you can go through the examples provided on the board, which can be found in the example browser in the IDE.
 These example can be run just like any other Bela project, by simply pressing the "run" button: if there is a `_main.scd` file in your project this will be passed to `sclang` for execution.
+The below images summarise the two different ways that Bela and SuperCollider can interact.
+In the first case both `sclang` and `scsynth` are run on the board.

+{% include single-image.html fileName="bela-and-supercollider-live-coding-sensors/Bela SuperCollider workshop2.jpg" %}

+In the second case we can take remote control of `scsynth` running on the board by running `sclang` within SuperCollider on a separate machine and communicating with Bela through OSC messages.

+{% include single-image.html fileName="bela-and-supercollider-live-coding-sensors/Bela SuperCollider workshop3.jpg" %}

-Each project also contains a wiring diagram to help you connect sensors or any other hardware required: [github.com/giuliomoro/bela-sc-examples](https://github.com/giuliomoro/bela-sc-examples).
+Each of the example projects that we have created also contains a wiring diagram to help you connect sensors or any other hardware that is required: [github.com/giuliomoro/bela-sc-examples](https://github.com/giuliomoro/bela-sc-examples).

 {% include single-image.html fileName="bela-and-supercollider-live-coding-sensors/sc-wiring.jpg" %}